 Both high school and college students are trying tDCS in increasing numbers.
 Some of them report substantial improvements in memory and focus with tDCS.

-However, according to Australian neuroscientist Jared Horvath, one session of tDCS may not improve mental performance in healthy individuals.
+However, according to Australian neuroscientist Jared Horvath,

 He concludes that “tDCS was not found to generate a significant effect.
 Taken together, the evidence does not support the assertion that a single-session of tDCS has a reliable effect on cognitive tasks in healthy adult populations.”